 What happens if I don't pay my bill?

-The Town of Wembley charges a 10 per cent penalty for late-payment.
-If your bill remains unpaid with the Town of Wembley for two consecutive months the outstanding balance is rolled into your property taxes and collected that way.
+The Town of Wembley charged a 10 per cent penalty for late payments.
+If your bill remained unpaid with the Town of Wembley for two consecutive months the outstanding balance is rolled into your property taxes and collected that way.
 Unfortunately, Aquatera is unable to collect unpaid balances this way.

 We send out a reminder notice 12 days after your bill due date, which is due 10 days later.
 If payment is still not received, a final notice is delivered on the Wednesday after the reminder notice was due.
 Disconnection will occur the following week if your bill remains unpaid.

-Yes.
-The Town of Wembley will be increasing wastewater rates in December and then again in May.
-This will be reflected on your Aquatera bill.
-These wastewater increases are not Aquatera rate increases - they are increases by the Town.
+The Town of Wembley increased wastewater rates in December and then again in May.
+These wastewater increases were not Aquatera rate increases - they were increases by the Town.

-You will see a marginal increase from Aquatera beginning in January, with the addition of our Franchise Fee (10 per cent paid back to the Town) and a 2.5 per cent increase in water rates in March 2019 to ensure your rates are aligned with other communities.
-The 2.5 per cent increase will equate to about $0.60 on the average bill.
+Customers saw a marginal increase from Aquatera beginning in January, with the addition of our Franchise Fee (10 per cent paid back to the Town) and a 2.5 per cent increase in water rates in March 2019 to ensure your rates are aligned with other communities.
+The 2.5 per cent increase equates to about $0.60 on the average bill.

 From December to July, there is a total increase of approximately $12.46 on the average bill.